perellonieto/slides_flach/2020_ds/MD/All.md

 ### Last weekend...

-...I made two cycling trips.
+...I went on two bicycle rides.
 On Saturday my average speed was 20 km/h, on Sunday it was 30 km/h.